tbernacchi/vagrant/kubeadm-2023/README.md

-# Vagrant environment for a standalone Kubernetes cluster
+# Vagrantfile for a standalone Kubernetes cluster
 > This procedure was performed on Apple M2 chip.
 [More info](https://www.unixarena.com/2022/09/virtual-machine-on-apple-mac-chip-m1-m2-fusion-vagrant.html/)

 This repo contains a Vagrantfile to spin up a standalone kubernetes cluster using [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).